AI-vidence/antakia/docs/examples/california2.md

 On the last picture, you see, under the rules, 3 sliders to adjust the thresholds of the rules, one for each variable.

-Working with a "market expert" (here, a real estate expert) you may adjust those threshold to match specific values.
+Working with a "market expert" (here, a real estate expert) you may adjust those thresholds to match specific values.

 ### 4. Validate the region